HIV/AIDS in Guinea

+HIV/AIDS is growing issue in Guinea, with an overall HIV prevalence of greater than 1% at present.
+Around have of all government ministries have designed plans to address HIV/AIDS.

 Prevalence

 HIV is spreading quickly in Guinea.
 The estimated total number of adults and children living with HIV in 2003 was 140,000 (with a low estimate of 51,000 and a high estimate of 360,000), up from an estimated 110,000 in 2001, indicating an increase in adult prevalence of 0.4% (from 2.8 to 3.2%) over the two-year period.

 HIV prevalence varies by region.
 Surveillance surveys conducted among women seeking antenatal care in 2001 and 2002 show higher rates of HIV in urban areas than in rural areas (3.2 vs. 2.6%, respectively).
-Prevalence was highest in Conakry (5%) and in the cities of the Forest Guinea region (7%) bordering Côte d’Ivoire, Liberia, and Sierra Leone.
+Prevalence was highest in Conakry (5%) and in the cities of the Forest Guinea region (7%) bordering Ivory Coast, Liberia, and Sierra Leone.

 HIV is spread primarily through multiple-partner intercourse.
 Men and women are at nearly equal risk for HIV, with young people aged 15 to 24 most vulnerable.
 Surveillance figures from 2001 to 2002 show high rates among commercial sex workers (42%), active military personnel (6.6%), truck drivers and bush taxi drivers (7.3%), miners (4.7%), and adults with tuberculosis (8.6%).

 Several factors are fueling the HIV/AIDS epidemic in Guinea.
 They include unprotected sex, multiple sexual partners, illiteracy, endemic poverty, unstable borders, refugee migration, lack of civic responsibility, and scarce medical care and public services.